harithapappu/Simplilearn_CapstoneProject1_InfraOptimization/README.md

 Given that online shopping experiences continue to evolve as per customer expectations, the developers are driven to make their app more reliable, fast, and secure for improving the performance of the current system.

 Implementation requirements:
-Create the cluster (EC2 instances with load balancer and elastic IP in case of AWS) Automate the provisioning of an EC2 instance using Ansible or Chef Puppet Install Docker and Kubernetes on the cluster
+Create the cluster (EC2 instances with load balancer and elastic IP in case of AWS).
+Automate the provisioning of an EC2 instance using Ansible or Chef Puppet.
+Install Docker and Kubernetes on the cluster.
-Implement the network policies at the database pod to allow ingress traffic from the front-end application pod Create a new user with permissions to create, list, get, update, and delete pods Configure application on the pod
+Implement the network policies at the database pod to allow ingress traffic from the front-end application pod.
+Create a new user with permissions to create, list, get, update, and delete pods.
+Configure application on the pod.
-Take snapshot of ETCD database
+Take snapshot of ETCD database.
-Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured
+Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured.

 Tools used:
-EC2
-Kubernetes
-Docker
-Ansible or Chef or Puppet
+EC2, Kubernetes, Docker, and Ansible